jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ADD CONSTRAINT products_pk PRIMARY KEY (ProductID)
     ```

+4. For our select statement that will be utilized by the Power BI report, we need to convert the timestamp field to a date field in the select statement as the Power BI report has issues with the Power Apps integration when Databricks timestamps with UTC offset are utilized.
+Thus, our SQL query will look like the following.

+    ```sql
+    select
+        ProductID,
+        ProductName,
+        ProductNumber,
+        UnitPrice,
+        RetailPrice,
+        date(ModifiedDate) as ModifiedDate,
+        Source,
+        Category,
+        ParentCategory
+    from (catalog).(schema).products
+    order by ProductID asc
+    ```

+**IMPORTANT:** All timestamp fields **must either be removed from the table listing in the Power BI report or converted to Date fields** if they need to be listed in the report.

-**NOTE:** Please remember your values for (catalog).(schema).products as we will use these later on for Power BI, Power Apps and Power Automate.
+**NOTE:** Please remember your values for (catalog).(schema).products as we will use these later on.

 ### Power Automate Setup

-4. Import the [`DatabricksFlowsandApp`](src/DatabricksFlowsandApp_1_0_0_3.zip) solution file into your Power Platform environment via Solutions in Power Automate.
+5. Import the [`DatabricksFlowsandApp`](src/DatabricksFlowsandApp_1_0_0_5.zip) solution file into your Power Platform environment via **Solutions** in [Power Automate](https://make.powerautomate.com/).
 For instructions on how to do so, check out [Import a solution](https://learn.microsoft.com/en-us/power-automate/import-flow-solution).

-5. During the import process, you will need to update the Databricks Connection Reference under **+ New Connection**.
+6. During the import process, you will need to update the Databricks Connection Reference under **+ New Connection**.
 On the Connect to Azure Databricks screen, set the following properties and click Create.

     |Field | Value |
     |----------|----------|